razgarabedi/Forumify/docs/setup/installation.md

 # Installation & Setup Guide

-This guide will walk you through the complete installation and setup process for ForumLite.
+This guide will walk you through the complete installation and setup process for Rexerium Forum.

 ## 📋 Table of Contents